alecddss/MH3U-Save-Editor/README.md

 This is still a work-in-progress, but the following is completed:
   - Items can be saved to the item box.
   - Equipment can be saved to the equipment box (Armor, weapons and talismans).
 Each piece of equipment can be given decorations, armor can be upgraded and talismans can be given skills.
-  - You can change your Hunter's name, clothing, clothing color and hair color.
+  - You can change all aspects of your Hunter.
+Don't like what you made in the character customizer at the beginning of the game?
+No problem, just find the options you'd like and select them!
-  - Zenny, resource points and time played are all modifiable.
+  - Zenny, resource points, hunter rank, and time played are all modifiable.

 In the future, I hope to add the following:
-  - Modify your HR/GR.
-  - Change normally unchangeable features about your Hunter (i.e., gender, face, voice, etc.).
-  - Beyond that, I hope to be able to change how far you are in the village quest story (I.e., from 1 star to 3 star).
+  - Change how far you are in the village quest story (I.e., from 1 star to 3 star).
+  - Change how far you are in hub quests (I.e., skip over HR and go directly into GR).

 ## Disclaimers: